Last Updated on August 1, 2022 by Christine Kaaloa

 These days, there’s a growing interest in solo travel.
 Traveling solo can empower you, gain you more confidence and open a new world of travel freedom for you.
+But how to plan a solo trip?

-Top 10 tips for planning your first solo trip
+10 tips for planning your first solo trip

 As a female traveling alone, I don’t like to stand out, call attention to myself as a tourist or attract unwanted male attention.
 Dressing to blend into the culture helps others feel more accepting of you as a foreign traveler, it is respectful of the cultural values and it says a lot about your economic and cultural background.